 Toward sunset, the Turks seemed to make a mistake: around both ends of the retreating Roman first line, hordes of Turkish riders swarmed; into the space between the first and second lines, in an obvious attempt to separate them and destroy the Emperor’s first line in detail.

-For Romanus and his tired troopers, opportunity had come at last to smash these impudent Turks!
-Imperial trumpets blew the order, calling for the still retreating second line to halt, wheel-about in mass, and smash these foolish interlopers between the two iron divisions of the army.
+For Romanus and his tired troopers, opportunity had come at last to smash the impudent rascals!
+Imperial trumpets blew the order, calling for the still retreating second line to halt, wheel-about in-mass, and smash the foolish interlopers between the two iron-clad divisions of the army.

 The first division found itself surrounded and attacked from all sides.
 All order and command-and-control vanished, as the battle dissolved into swirling chaos.
 First the right wing, composed of the troops from the Themes of Anatolia (the senior regiments of the army) broke and fled back up the valley.
 This freed more Turks to join those swarming around the armored guard regiments massed around the Emperor’s standards.
 Then the left wing, the Thematic regiments of Europe, cut their way out of the encirclement, seeking refuge in the nearby hills.

-The Sultan Alp Arslan had known from the beginning that at some point he would have to fight the Romans at close quarters.
+The Sultan Alp Arslan had known from the beginning that at some point he would have to fight the Romans at close quarters in order to break them and gain a total victory.
 Now, as chaos reigned in the Roman ranks, the Sultan put aside his gilded bow and drew his mace (the favorite weapon of Turkish heavy cavalry).
-Surrounded by the armored Ghullams (slave-soldiers) of his personal guard, he now charged into the center of the Roman masses; where the Emperor could be identified still fighting surrounded by his Varangians, beneath the holy banner of the Labarum.
+Surrounded by the armored Ghulams (slave-soldiers) of his personal guard, he now charged into the center of the Roman masses; where the Emperor could be identified, still fighting, surrounded by his Varangians beneath the holy banner of the Labarum.

 The fighting was vicious and at close quarters, and the weary and outnumbered Romans were overpowered.
 Romanus was captured, trapped beneath his fallen horse.
 He was taken before the Sultan, who treated him as a guest; not a prisoner.

 Romanus was held only a few days, before being released by the Sultan.
-The defeated emperor returned to find Doukates in rebellion; with young Michael VII now declared sole ruler.
-In the resulting civil war, Romanus was captured and blinded by the vengeful Doukates; in such a severe fashion that he died of the injury.
+The defeated emperor returned to find the Dukates in rebellion; with young Michael VII now declared sole ruler.
+In the resulting civil war, Romanus was captured and blinded by the vengeful Dukates; in such a severe fashion that he died of the injury.

 From these provinces had come the best troops in the Empire, as well as most of the tax revenue to maintain a professional army.
-Without either, the Eastern Roman Emperors were never fully able to replace the army lost that day.
-For the remaining centuries of its declining existence, the Byzantines would be forced to rely largely on mercenary soldiers of often dubious quality and loyalty to fight its battles.
+Without either, the Byzantine Emperors were never fully able to replace the army lost that day.
+For the remaining centuries of its declining existence, the Eastern Romans would be forced to rely largely on mercenary soldiers, of often dubious quality and loyalty, to fight its battles.

 The Byzantine/Roman army had for centuries shielded the West from the forces of militant Islam.
 Without this bastion, the West would have to rise up and provide its own military response to the march of Islam: the Crusades.
 To this day we still feel the echo of those distant centuries of conflict.
 The hatreds and paranoia engendered by those wars between Christian Europeans and Muslims still affect relations between the Islamic World and the West today.